Teichlab/scg_lib_structs/docs/source/ge/mcSCRB-seq.md

 ## Prepare Whitelist

-The data we get from the above paper is already demultiplexed based on plate, which is the same as the output from __Option 1__ desribed above.
+The data we get from the above paper is already demultiplexed based on plate, which is the same as the output from __Option 1__ described above.
 In this case, the cell barcode is essentially the barcode in the RT primer in the well.
 The barcoded oligo-dT can be download from [the protocols.io page of mcSCRB-seq](https://www.protocols.io/view/mcscrb-seq-protocol-5qpvo4d7g4o1/v2).

 ```console
 # Download the oligo-dT file from protocols.io